Joni Mitchell - Fifty Years in Review

 Joni received a Grammy award in 1969, and another in 1974, but more than twenty years passed before the industry acknowledged her again.
 When the awards started coming in 1996, she won two Grammys, including Album of the Year (for Turbulent Indigo), followed by the US National Academy of Songwriters Lifetime Achievement Award, the inaugural Billboard Century Award, Sweden’s Polar Music Prize and a Grammy for Lifetime Achievement.
 (In 2016 she received a Grammy for Best Album Notes, bringing her total to nine.)

 In Canada, she was inducted into the Canadian Music Hall of Fame in 1981, but she did not receive a Juno award until 2001, and it was for Best Vocal Jazz Album.
 In time, she received the Governor General’s Performing Arts Award for Lifetime Artistic Achievement, and a star on Canada’s Walk of Fame.
-She was also appointed Major Chord 45 a Companion of the Order of Canada, Canada’s highest civilian honour.
+She was also appointed a Companion of the Order of Canada, Canada’s highest civilian honour.
 In 2007, she was inducted into the Canadian Songwriters Hall of Fame, and she was featured on a postage stamp.

 In 1999, Joni was finally included in the Rock and Roll Hall of Fame, after the New York Times writer Stephen Holden accused the organization of an anti-woman bias.
 Joni agreed, and didn’t show up to accept.
 In the interview with Dave DiMartino in the anthology, she explains her position: “Unfortunately, I don’t have a good attitude about the Rock and Roll Hall of Fame and you can say this.
 It was a dubious honour in that they held me out conspicuously for three years.
 To go, Oh, thank you, thank you, I mean having conspicuously ostracized me for a few projects, how can I be gracious, really.
 And the other complaint I had is that it was gonna cost about twenty grand to take my family.”